asasli/LISAsky/README.md

-# 2D and 3D Sky Maps Generation
+# LISAsky: 2D and 3D Sky Maps Generation for LISA data
 This project contains code for generating 3D sky maps using FITS (Flexible Image Transport System) files.
 The codes currently are based on ```ligo.skymap``` package, but they will further extended for LISA objectives.
 This code is part of my work as LISA-submissions data analyst of [Sangria](https://lisa-ldc.lal.in2p3.fr/challenge2a) SMBHB training set.

 ## File Description